006n7/006n7/README.md

 > extra info

-⠀·⠀ i love c+h and int!!  ,,  but if u see me with dniuf or dni it means im lowkey pissed  -_-  also a taken person zzz i love [notnamedropping] -u-
+⠀·⠀ i love c+h and int!!  ,,  but if u see me with dniuf or dni it means im lowkey pissed [also DNTUF.
+DNTUF.
+DNTUF.
+DNTUF.
+UNLESS I SAY SO.
+UNLESS I SAY SO] -_-  also a taken person zzz i love [notnamedropping] -u-

 ﹌﹌﹌﹌﹌﹌﹌﹌